sercankulcu/sercankulcu.github.io/_teoman/2023-11-03-bir-bar-taburesi-ustunde.md

 In 2000, **a bar stool was inside the song**.

 In 2023, **the song has become the furniture of Teoman's public memory.**

----

-### Source Note

-**Original platform:** KAFA TV
-**Program:** Bir Bar Taburesi Üstünde
-**First Teoman episode:** 3 November 2023
-**Second Teoman episode:** 17 November 2023
-**Host / interviewer:** Candaş Tolga Işık
-**Document type:** Video interview series
-**Verification:** Primary source
-**Confidence:** High

-KAFA TV's verified YouTube channel published the first Teoman episode of *Bir Bar Taburesi Üstünde* on **3 November 2023**.
-The official description identifies Teoman as the guest and Candaş Tolga Işık as the program's presenter.

-A second Teoman episode, centered partly on the anecdote *Beni Tarkan Zannettiler*, was published on the same verified channel on **17 November 2023**.

-The conversation continued circulating later in November.
-T24, Haber Global and other contemporary publications independently identified Teoman's statements about his daily routine as coming from Candaş Tolga Işık's *Bir Bar Taburesi Üstünde* on KAFA TV.

-Because both original program videos remain accessible from KAFA TV's verified channel, the program, presenter and publication dates are primary-source verified.

-*This page is an archival summary and commentary.
-It does not reproduce the full video interviews.*